 To view the Logan centre flyer, click here.

-The program is led by Program Manager Anna Brodie (left) and Service Manager Nayna Mistry and Program Managers Diane Keating and Stephanie Pearl.
+The program is led by Service Manager Nayna Mistry and Program Managers Diane Keating and Stephanie Pearl.

 Your child's team includes:

 - Skilled learning facilitators